niharmehta/juicepass_proxy_install_scripts/README.md

 Instructions to configure a Raspberry Pi to act as a dedicated Wireless AP for JB and connect to internal LAN using wired ethernet.

+*** Important: For reliable operation,  CONFIGURE YOUR JUICEBOX TO A NEW SSID THAT IS USED BETWEEN IT AND THE PI WHICH IS ACTING AS A WIFI ACCESS POINT.

+Todo: Tune journalctl config file  to minimize disk wear for journalctl logs
+Todo: Reduce disk wear logging by moving other log files to memory
+Todo: Full JPP container deployment within script
+Todo: Simplify configuration customization by moving config directives as variables at top script.

 Packages and services installed and configured:
 Docker
 Portainer